Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

         * `file_mode` if the file mode to set for the file on the compute node.
           This is optional.
     * `pre_execution_command` is a command that is run only on the master node of this multi-instance task prior to the application command.
+For Docker containers, this command is executed in only the _master_ container just before the application command is executed.
+For Singularity containers, this command is executed on the _master_ compute node just before the application command is executed.
 This command must not block and must exit successfully for the multi-instance task to proceed.
 This command can be used to populate environment variables required to run the application command.
 This is optional and may be null.
-Note that this command cannot be used with Docker images.
     * (required if using MPI) `mpi` contains the following members:
         * (required) `runtime` is the runtime that should be used.
-Valid values are `intelmpi` and `openmpi`.
+Valid values are `intelmpi`, `mpich`, and `openmpi`.
+With Docker containers, it is the user's responsability to provide a container image that has the specified runtime installed.
+For Singularity containers, the specified runtime must be installed and loaded on the host compute node.
         * (optional) `options` is a list of options that will be passed to the `mpirun` command.
         * (optional) `processes_per_node` is the number of processes per node.